awslabs/deequ/README.md

 __Deequ__'s purpose is to "unit-test" data to find errors early, before the data gets fed to consuming systems or machine learning algorithms.
 In the following, we will walk you through a toy example to showcase the most basic usage of our library.
 An executable version of the example is available [here](/src/main/scala/com/amazon/deequ/examples/BasicExample.scala).

-__Deequ__ works on tabular, e.g., CSV files, database tables, logs, of flattened json files.
-Basically anything that you can fit into a Spark dataframe.
+__Deequ__ works on tabular data, e.g., CSV files, database tables, logs, of flattened json files, basically anything that you can fit into a Spark dataframe.
 For this example, we assume that we work on some kind of `Item` data, where every item has an id, a name, a description, a priority and a count of how often it has been viewed.

 ```scala
 case class Item(